towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 4 - While still continuing to hold the two aforementioned buttons, press B.
 5 - The start menu should close and you will warp back to your mom's house.

+**Debug Damage Display**
+As a debugging cheat, damage values will be displayed in battle as the UI updates.
+Toggled on/off the same way as the softlock warp, but by using 'A' instead of 'B'.
+Zero damage is not displayed.
+Damage is not displayed if either pokemon has zero HP remaining.

 **Regular Trainer Randomization**
 One of Oak's Aides has been added to the Viridian Pokemon Center.
 Talk to him to toggle this feature.
 This randomizes the teams of regular no-name trainers that do not have roster customization.